Chapter 28:

 Our Perfect Isekai World is Spoiled by a Demon Girl?!

 Eshu is Eshu again, more so than ever.
-Bubbily and hyper and downright raunchy!
+Bubbly and hyper and downright raunchy!

-And so we set off North, leaving Major Tom behind in command, the Estolpfo and villagers still hard at work on their various building projects.
+So we set off north, leaving Major Tom behind in command, the Estolpfo and villagers hard at work on their various building projects.
 I almost dread to think if they'll erect any strange bits of architecture in our absence.

-In the old days, it could take a couple of weeks to ride from the top of Escape to the bottom, but when you level all those pesky farms and villages and homes, it rather speeds things up.
+In the old days, it could take a couple of weeks to ride from the top of Escape to the bottom, but when you level all those pesky farms and villages and homes, it does speed things up.

 Our days are fairly quiet; the odd topic will spark some banter, and Lila continues to give magic lessons as we march.
-Those make me feel rather inadequate, I won’t lie.
+Those make me feel rather inadequate.
 The girls have a whole vocabulary of demon language words and their meanings now, working on aggressive and enhancing spells I don’t understand the half of.
-Meanwhile, I’m still on single words paired with ‘imagination training’
+Meanwhile, I’m still on single words paired with ‘imagination training’.

-They did in amongst convince Lila to tell us more about her family.
+In amongst, we did convince Lila to tell us more about her family.
 She told us stories of her oldest brother, the one she likened me to once.
-Stories of her older sister, too, whom she claims was the brains of the litter.
-And tales of a half dozen younger siblings, it seems there were quite a few.
+About her older sister, too, whom she claims was the brains of the litter.
+And tales of a half-dozen younger siblings.
+It seems there were quite a few.

 On the Eshu front, she reveals a strange type of colour blindness that came as a shock.
-Not full on black and white or nothing, but apparently she sees some colours differently from others.
+Not full on black and white, but seemingly, she sees some colours differently from others.
 Albeit that wasn't quite the sort of opening up we'd hoped for from her, but it may explain the mystery of the base’s barrier spell camouflage not working on her.

 We do periodically have to take cover; these lands are not wholly deserted.
 We've come across a few groups from both of the other worlds.
 One particular encounter really stands out; we took refuge in the ruins of some old building and watched from afar a meeting of drones from the Mechanised Empire.
 They were not the scout type that we've grown rather used to, but instead, they were the Killer-Drone class, a far more powerful unit from the WarLands game.

-Given my inability to see as far or as detailed as those with magic, I absently took to sketching what they describe; creating a map of the new Escape and the major points of note that remain.
+Given my inability to see as far or as detailed as those with magic, I absently took to sketching what they described, creating a map of the new Escape and the significant points of note that remain.

-Along its outskirts, the ruins of its outer areas, we spotted something more pressing - a large faction of demons.
-A real ragtag collection of goblins, ogres, imps and skeletons patrolling and camping out across the ruins.
+Along its outskirts, in the ruins of its outer areas, we spotted something more pressing - a large faction of demons.
+A real ragtag collection of goblins, ogres, imps and skeletons patrolling and camping out.
 Survivors of the one-day war to end all wars.

 The more alarming discovery was to the west.
 Gathering along the old barrier between Escape and the Mechanical Empire, we spotted hundreds, if not thousands, of Killer-Drones.
 A myriad of tall, narrow traffic bollard murder-bots, congregating into outright armies.
 It's clear that in the one-night world war, no one really ‘won’.
 Effectively, the fantasy and sci-fi game worlds respectively levelled each other - but out here in the wastelands, it seems pretty clear to us who's winning smaller conflicts.
 The demons are in small pockets, aimless and disorganised; the drones, much like the ones we faced before, though diminished, without orders and low on power, are gathering.